jembi/openhim-docs/docs/api/introduction/authentication.md

 ## Basic authentication

-This is very similar to the Local authentication, expect it uses Basic passport module and every request to any endpoint should be authenticated
+This is very similar to the Local authentication, except that it uses the Basic passport module and every request to any endpoint should be authenticated.

 For more information on basic authentication in Passport.js, check out: https://www.passportjs.org/packages/passport-http/